-Medik8 r-Retinoate Review: Ingredients, Side Effects, Customer Reviews And More.
+Medik8 r-Retinoate Review: Ingredients, Side Effects, Detailed Review And More.

 When Medik8 said they go beyond Retinol, they meant topping it up to eight times more and created r-Retinoate – an encapsulated form of retinyl retinoate.
 This moisturizer is what they would like to call a breakthrough in anti-ageing skincare by fusing retinoic acid with retinol into a hybrid molecule that can exhibit properties of both materials and at the same time improve retinol outcomes without the retinoic acid side effects.